Dan19920406/db_level_sensor/README.md

 # db_level_sensor describe
-This is a db level sensor, send data by wifi to the custom api
+This is a db level sensor, made by db sensor and raspberry pi, send data by wifi to the custom api

 ## Material
 1. raspberry pi